-More Spanish Treasure – Legends abound throughout the area of Noble Hill that a cache of Spanish treasure is buried in the area somewhere.
-Noble Hill, is about 13 miles north of Springfield, Missouri on Missouri Highway 13 on the Polk-Greene County line.
+More Spanish Treasure – Legends abound throughout the area of Noble Hill, that a cache of Spanish treasure is buried in the area somewhere.
+Noble Hill is about 13 miles north of Springfield, Missouri, on Missouri Highway 13 on the Polk-Greene County line.

 Kaffer Treasure – A cache of gold coins known as the Kaffer Treasure is said to be buried in the area of Armstrong, Missouri.
 Armstrong is about forty miles northwest of Columbia, Missouri.

-Hillary Farrington Loot – Theoutlaw Hillary Farrington was said to have buried a cache of loot on the Old Duram Farm at Jeona, Missouri.
+Hillary Farrington Loot – The outlaw Hillary Farrington was said to have buried a cache of loot on the Old Duram Farm at Jeona, Missouri.

 Independence Jewelry Heist – Sometime around 1927, $25,000 in jewelry and gems was taken by bandits who robbed an area jewelry store.
 Supposedly, the bandits were said to have buried the loot at the foot of an old oak tree between two large roots about six miles east of Independence.
-Now, for the difficult part.
-If the “six miles east of Independence” was back in 1927, this could be very difficult to find today as Independence, Kansas City and other small suburbs have virtually melded into one large metropolitan city.
+Now, for the tricky part.
+If the “six miles east of Independence” was back in 1927, this could be very difficult to find today as Independence, Kansas City, and other small suburbs have virtually melded into one large metropolitan city.

-Forty Niner Gold in Missouri – Long ago a Missouri man was said to have struck it rich in the gold hills of California.
+Forty Niner Gold in Missouri – Long ago, a Missouri man was said to have struck it rich in the gold hills of California.
 Returning to his home near Waynesville in Pulaski County, he was said to have buried $60,000 in the hills.